Breast Implant Types

 Textured implants also have disadvantages.
 Textured implants are produced by making the surface of a smooth implant textured on its outer surface.
 This process produces a shell thicker and harder.
 This can potentially make the implant more visible under the skin.
 The implant may also be felt more easily.
 Textured implants also tend to have a higher rate of traction rippling and rupture.

-Because of these potential complications, Dr. Zemmel often uses smooth-surfaced implants or textured gummy bear implants, since they do not have the same risks as traditional textured implants.
-Dr. Zemmel places all breast implants in the submuscular position.
+Because of these potential complications, Dr. Zemmel and Dr. Reddy often use smooth-surfaced implants or textured gummy bear implants, since they do not have the same risks as traditional textured implants.
+Dr. Zemmel and Dr. Reddy place all breast implants in the submuscular position.
 Utilizing smooth-surfaced or textured gummy bear implants, as well as placing them using a submuscular approach can provide a much more natural look and normal feel when compared to other implant types.

 High Profile vs. Round vs. Anatomical Shaped Breast Implants

-Dr. Zemmel offers smooth round implants as well as anatomic textured implants.
+Dr. Zemmel and Dr. Reddy offer smooth round implants as well as anatomic textured implants.
 Round breast implants provide excellent shape, contour and volume restoration.
 Implants that are teardrop shaped are known as anatomic implants.
 These implants are designed to better mimic the shape of the breast and to provide greater upper pole fullness.

-Dr. Zemmel also gives his patients the option of a moderate or high profile implant.
+Dr. Zemmel and Dr. Reddy also give their patients the option of a moderate or high profile implant.
 High profile implants are narrower and project farther than moderate profile implants for any given volume.
-This allows Dr. Zemmel to give a higher volume implant without a large increase in implant diameter.
-Dr. Zemmel believes this gives his patients a thinner more contoured look without achieve a “shelf-like” appearance of the chest.
+This allows Dr. Zemmel and Dr. Reddy to give a higher volume implant without a large increase in implant diameter.
+They believe this gives patients a thinner, more contoured look without achieve a “shelf-like” appearance of the chest.
 Women with more petite frames can therefore undergo the same increase in volume without a large diameter implant.
 Some women who could benefit from a concurrent breast lift may avoid this extra procedure by opting for a high profile implant placed via a dual plane technique.